Key Stages 1 & 2

 Children are also taught Personal, Social, Health and Citizenship Education (PSHCE), Sex and Relationship Education, and Religious Education (RE).

 We believe reading to be the key to the curriculum and therefore place great emphasis on the early acquisition of the necessary skills.
-As children enter Year 1, they continue to build on their phonic knowledge by continuing with the Systematic Synthetic Phonic programme, Letters and Sounds.
-This is run in conjunction with a structured reading scheme within the school, with our core scheme being the Oxford Reading Tree.
+Children build on their phonic knowledge across Reception and Year 1, 2 and 3 by continuing with the Systematic Synthetic Phonic programme from Twinkl - a Government accredited scheme.
+This is run in conjunction with a structured reading scheme within the school, with our core scheme being Rhino readers for KS1.
 Parents are introduced to this scheme at the parents' meeting and are given advice on how to support their child at home.
-Children also access Read, Write, Inc., a phonics intervention programme, if additional support is required.
+You are also directed to the phonics section under 'children' on this website.
+Children also access Twinkl Keep Up phonics intervention programme, if additional support is required.

 A school library has been provided adjacent to the computer suite by our School Association.
 This gives children the opportunity to borrow books in the same way as they use their local library.
 The school encourages adults to hear children read at school and appreciates all offers of help.
-Every Friday afternoon children get the chance to share a book with a Book Buddy from another year group.
 Additionally, a child is nominated by the Class Teacher every term to receive a Community Reading Award certificate.
 This is a scheme sponsored by Mr & Mrs Vousden and a draw is made at a special assembly for one of the seven children to receive a Book Token.
 This scheme recognises not only the children that have demonstrated a real love of reading, but also those that have shown commitment and perseverence to improving their reading skills.

 Non-denominational Religious Education is provided for all children as part of the curriculum and is in accordance with the local agreed Kent Religious Education syllabus.
 One hour of RE is usually taught each week by the class teacher.
 Schemes of work are used that are suitable children of different ages, and utilise a wide range of resources and teaching methods.